Crawley Town F.C.: WAGMI United

 In their first visit to Wembley, Crawley Town defeated Crewe Alexandra 2−0 in the League Two play-off final and were promoted to League One.
 On 30 May 2024, Preston Johnson announced he was standing down as co-chairman but would remain a co-owner.
 In the following transfer window 8 out of the 11 starters from the play-off final would depart the club.
 On 25 September, Lindsey joined MK Dons as manager, and was replaced by Rob Elliot, but after Elliot was sacked in March 2025 with the club 12 points from safety, Lindsey was re-appointed as manager on a contract until 2028.
 Crawley Town were relegated from League One on 29 April 2025 after finishing in 21st place.

-On 1 August 2025, a new investor syndicate led by Raphael Khalili acquired full ownership of the club.
-While the investors in this syndicate were prior investors in the WAGMI United syndicate they represent a new smaller and united group which includes US Fintech VC investor Ryan Gilbert.
+On 1 August 2025, a new investor syndicate KB Sports and Leisure Limited led by Raphael Khalili acquired full ownership of the club.
+While the investors in this syndicate were prior investors in the WAGMI United syndicate they represent a new smaller group which includes US Fintech VC investor Ryan Gilbert.
+In March 2026, after a 10-match winless streak left Crawley one point and two places above the League Two relegation places, the club sacked Scott Lindsay.
+On 24 March 2026, former Turkish player and coach Colin Kazim-Richards was appointed as the new head coach of Crawley Town F.C., with the club a point above the relegation places.